OilProducts/roboninja/README.md

 - `--port PORT` – port for that SSE server (default `18765`).
 - `--timeout SECONDS` – seconds to wait for the SSE bridge before giving up (default `45`).

+You can also set `BINARYNINJA_PATH` to point at the Binary Ninja executable; the CLI will honor it if provided.

 ### Plugin behaviour

 - Hosts an MCP SSE server on `127.0.0.1:18765` by default so external agents can connect.